 - The security of the VPSs is up to you.
 Where, for example, ports have to be opened, we will indicate which ports.

-We show you a way to set up a continuous synchronization for the websites you host on your VPS.
+We show you a way to set up a continuous synchronization for files hosted on your VPS as well as databases.
 This synchronizes website updates to your web servers and keeps files synchronized.

-In addition, we show you how to set up a redundant SQL configuration in which you host the same database(s) on multiple servers, with or without automatic failover (your choice) and load balancing.
-The main goal is to introduce you to various tools which you can use to set up redundant web servers and SQL servers.
+The main goal is to introduce you to various tools which you can use to set up redundant file, web and SQL servers.
 The final result of the configuration discussed in this tutorial series is: